-- 1. Briefly describe the Offeror's past experience relevant to application processing for a program of this scale. - 2.
+- 1. Describe the Offeror's past experience relevant to application processing for a program of this scale. - 2.
 Describe the Offeror's technical and staffing capacity proposed to meet this requirement.
-This should include staffing capacity for application review and processing as well as maintaining and upgrading the portal for application submittal, optimizing the user experience.
-The Offeror should describe in detail how this capacity will be sufficient to handle the increased program funding now available (\$50 million/year from utility funding in addition to approximately \$16.5 million from the Renewable Energy Resources Fund). - 3.
+This should include staffing capacity for application review and processing as well as maintaining and upgrading the portal for application submittal. - 3.
 Provide a narrative description of the Offeror's approach to meeting this requirement. - 4.
 Provide the Offeror's assessment of risks and challenges to successful implementation, and Offeror's proposed approach to address or mitigate those risks and challenges.